 Families with failing wells are identified through church notices, volunteer organizations, news articles, and by word of mouth.
 Once a family's application is accepted, WWM ensures all permits are in place for the well contractor, electrician, and plumber.
 Our WWM field supervisor oversees proper installation and functionality.

 Shallow wells between 50-100 feet are drilled, and a pump is put in place.
 A self-cleaning filtration system is installed which eliminates iron, sulfur, and other impurities.
 A fiberglass enclosure ensures protection from the elements.
 Water from a new well is tested for purity and mineral levels.
 Follow-up visits occur after installation.

 The cost of each well/filtration system is $6,700

-Our mission cannot be achieved without the generosity of our donors.
-As a volunteer organization, we have no salaried positions.
+Our all volunteer mission cannot be achieved without the generosity of our donors.
 Over 98% of all monies go toward well installation and related issues.
 Just 2% is used for accounting and marketing needs.